coding-style/format/README.md

 ### tags

 An array of tags.
-Tags SHOULD be english, lowercase keywords.
+Tags SHOULD be American English, lowercase keywords.

 ### related